iakta/hugocockpit/README.md

 Remember: to have images work correctly, log in in Hugo with the user of group `author`, and upload images and select them accordingly.
 When translating to Hugo, the path will be set correctly.
 It won't work using the `Admin` user

+Also, you have to configure your Hugo config to use a different static dir, in mine I use

+    staticdir = "cockpit/storage/hugo"

+ So it will copy over the static images as used by cockpit when building the Hugo site.

 ## Configuration

 These are the configuration keys of the Hugo addon, as used in the `config.yaml` file